poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2024-01-04-2024-A-comparision-of-basic-low-level-userspace-security-mitigations-in-Linux-and-BSD-flavours.markdown

 ---

 # Intro
 In this post I'm gonna compare different security mitigations in Linux and different BSD flavours.
-Specifically it's gonna be FreeBSD, OpenBSD, NetBSD and DragonflyBSD.
-If you expected MacOS I'm sorry not sorry but I do not have the budget for it.
-I could also include Windows there but honestly using Windows feels like a pain even for a small blogpost like this.
+Specifically, it's gonna be FreeBSD, OpenBSD, NetBSD and DragonflyBSD.
+If you expected MacOS I'm sorry not sorry, I do not have the budget for it.
+I also could include Windows there but honestly using Windows feels like a pain even for a small blogpost like this.
 Usually in my writing im assuming some experience in exploit development so I avoid explaining what ASLR and friends are but in this case I'm gonna make an exception so more people can read it *somewhat* comfortably.
 An important thing to note is that this is not supposed to be statement which OS is more secure.
 This is just an exploration of how different OS's tackle the most common of mitigation techniques used.
 Whatever it will look like, if you want a secure operating system you [probably](https://isopenbsdsecu.re/) should use OpenBSD as it includes a lot of additional security measures, for example [my friend silt](https://0xc3.win/) shared [this the other day](https://marc.info/?l=openbsd-tech&m=170205367232026) on our Discord server.
 Another important thing to note is that everything is done on default settings.
 I'm sure all the security mitigations can be improved upon by turning on some options but in my defense basic security should be on by default and not be opt-in.

 # How It Was Done
 For compiling on every system I used gcc which as it turned out was in a lot of different versions, some were newer and some were very old.
 I also used clang just in case to compare but I did not notice any significant differences.
 The Linux testing was done on my Arch Linux machine but the behaviour shouldn't differ between distros.